MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 ## Graphics Resources Initialization

-Cube vertex structure is defined with fields for position, normal and texture coordinates, as well auxiliary layout description used for automatic mesh vertex data generation.
+Cube vertex structure is defined with fields for position, normal, and texture coordinates, as well as an auxiliary layout description used for automatic mesh vertex data generation.

 ```cpp
 struct CubeVertex